elastio/contrib/elastio-aws-org-elastio-cfn-deployment/README.md

 # elastio-aws-org-elastio-cfn-deployment

-With this solution you can in a simple way redistribute elastio cfn deployment across your org.
+With this solution you can easily bulk-deploy the Elastio CFN across your AWS organization.

-Terraform code what implements it deploys a service catalog product, which is shared across the org and could be used to deploy elastio cfn stack in exiting accounts, also part of the code is a lambda that listens for new account creation events and triggers a product provisioning in a new account.
+Terraform code what implements it deploys a service catalog product, which is shared across the org and could be used to deploy Elastio CFN stack in existing accounts, also part of the code is a lambda that listens for new account creation events and triggers a product provisioning in a new account.